tigrish/devise-i18n/README.md

 rails g devise:i18n:views user
 ```

-You will additionally need to generate the the translations into your app per the following section and then add keys in each file for the scope you are using.
+You will additionally need to generate the translations into your app per the following section and then add keys in each file for the scope you are using.

 ## Customizing translations